Generative AI-Powered Plugin for Robust Federated Learning in Heterogeneous IoT Networks: Problem and Model

-where $|\mathcal{C}|$ is the total number of classes.
-By measuring the distance between each edge device's class distribution $p_i(y)$ and the target IID distribution $p_{\text{IID}}(y)$ using a distance function \( d(\cdot) \), such as Euclidean or Manhattan distance, the central server assesses similarity to the target distribution:
+Then, the central server measure the distance between each edge device's class distribution $p_i(y)$ and $p_{\text{global}}(y)$ using a distance function as:

-Next, the central server then forms a subset by selecting K edge devices that show the smallest distances to the target IID distribution.
+Next, the central server then forms a subset by selecting $K$ edge devices that show the smallest distances to $p_{\text{global}}(y)$.
 Only these selected edge devices participate in the local learning stage, ensuring that the aggregation process draws from a well-balanced subset of data distributions.
-Each selected edge device performs local training on its augmented dataset $\mathcal{D}^{k}_{\text{aug}}$ using the AdamW \cite{loshchilov2017decoupled} optimizer.